Authentication

 - Magic Link authentication with Resend integration

-- Social login providers (Google, GitHub)
+- Social login providers (Google)

 - Role-based access control (admin/user)